Ultrabenosaurus/OrphanCrawler/README.md

 **Output Formats**
 - 'php' is the default output which provides a multi-dimensional array of crawled page count, crawled page list and a list of links-per-page.
 - 'xml' output saves the list of links-per-page to an XML file.
 The file name is generated from the initial URL.
-- 'sitemap' uses the sitemaps.org 0.9 schema to generate a Google-compatible Sitemap.xml file.
+- 'sitemap' outputs a very simple XML file according to the (Sitemaps.org)[http://sitemaps.org/] (0.9 Schema)[http://www.sitemaps.org/protocol.html] which means it is compatible with Google.

 ###FTPCrawler###